elijah-team/.github/profile/README.md

 - nts: steal g/interconnect/"fluffy" from here; put kit here too

-### external ones that generally make me feel stupid about necromancing
+### these guys did some cool stuff

 - witheve
 - concordion
+- (the sidebar thing)

 ### todo

 fix my code

-tldr: operation delete as many branches as you can (that's a nice one)
+delete as many branches as possible

-stop trying to be funny, while simultaneously making people laugh
+automate more things

 ### you cannot fight clojure

 malli was the one i forgot
-manifold may still be ok
+reitit was the one i was thinking of when i forgot the other one manifold may still be ok
-(i cant make devvcards work)
+(i cant make devcards work)

 ### you will not learn javascript

 - container2wasm
 - let that be it

-### unorganized blather
+### quick points

-- automate this: i dont like web editors, monaco notwithstanding (makes me a strange(/bad?) person)
-- fighting with mal: This is the most confusing thing in the world (tldr javascript wrt el->mal->scalajs/kotlinjs/cljs/teavm)
+- monaco
+- mal (esp js version)
+- teavm vs phantom/kotlinjs/sclajc/cljs/?
+- elixir (duh)
+- javascript wrt el->mal->scalajs/kotlinjs/cljs/teavm
-- procrasting about mb;ecj;psi;;...
+- workbench plugins: procrasting about mb;ecj;psi;;...;;modeling too
-- 4g requires alot (forgot what this means)
-- rasp-pi (gmta)
-- documenting automerge (re elijah mal)
+- documenting automerge
-- ...